batfolx/gulagbot/README.md

 You'll want to create a new bot user with the permissions of bot.

-You'll also want to make sure your Rocket.Chat has a room called `Gulag`, and that the bot is inside that channel.
+You'll also want to make sure your Rocket.Chat has a room called `gulag`, and that the bot is inside that channel.
 You can modify the `ROOMS` variable to include more rooms that the bot can be included in.
 The more channels the bot is in, the more channels you can use to send someone to the Gulag.